Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS! The lessons focus on who

 Some answers are open ended, intending to invite discussion, and some

 have specific answers.
-Sometimes I ask questions as a way of introducing
+Sometimes I ask a question as a way of introducing

 I have scripted these lessons to make them very easy to teach.
 Words you are to say are bolded.
 Suggested answers are given in parentheses.
 Highlighted words are actions you are to take.
 NOTE: Please read the indicated verses from your Bible.
 It's important that students see us teaching from God's Word.

 There are visuals for each of Jesus’ adjectives and titles we are studying.
 During the Bible Lesson, these visuals are added to a piece of posterboard with that week’s letter in the middle.
 The posterboard can be attached to a cardboard display board with a couple of pieces of Velcro in the top corners.
 You can turn the posterboard over and use the backside for the next week's letter, or you can use a single postboard for each letter and then post them around the classroom.
-We use these posterboards for review purposes over the course of the quarter.
+We use these posterboards for review purposes throughout the series.

 Each lesson has three parts: Introduction, Lesson, and Life Application.
 The Life Application always includes time for prayer.
 Please be sure to allow time for the kids to respond to the lesson in prayer.
 This is so important!